-On 11th May 2018, two British tourists were kidnapped while traveling through the famous Virunga National Park after armed bandits ambushed their vehicle.
-A park ranger who was also traveling with the group was sadly killed and their driver was injured during the incident.
-Thankfully, the British tourists were safely rescued by Congolese military and park rangers on May 14th.
+On 11 May 2018, two British tourists were kidnapped while traveling through the famous Virunga National Park when armed bandits ambushed their vehicle.
+A park ranger who was also traveling with the group was killed and the driver was injured during the incident.
+The British tourists were safely rescued by Congolese military and park rangers on 14 May.

-Since the start of 2018, eight park rangers have lost their lives in the national park, a reminder of the ever-present risk posed to conservation efforts and local communities.
+Since the start of 2018, eight park rangers have been killed in the national park, a reminder of the ever-present risk posed to conservation efforts and local communities.

 Most government travel advisories have warned travelers to "Reconsider Your Need To Travel" due to the high risk of civil unrest, political instability, violent crime and armed conflict (particularly in the east of the country which borders with South Sudan, Uganda, Rwanda, Burundi, and Tanzania).
 If you are traveling in the country, always be aware of your surroundings and plan your travel activities ahead.
 Keep travel within the country to a minimum and avoid traveling at night.
 Always monitor local media for updates.

 You will need a visa to enter the DRC and the time taken to receive the visa can take weeks or more, so plan ahead before your trip.

 Some government travel advisories also report that having stamps in your passport from Uganda or Rwanda can bring some extra attention from border officials however it shouldn't prevent entry.

 Yellow Fever is endemic in the DRC so you will need to be vaccinated and carry proof of vaccination particularly for entry into countries where Yellow Fever isn't present.